 It was followed by a continuous wave of attacks on social media activists and entrepreneurs who were raising awareness.
 Considering Facebook’s prestige, it was a disgraceful act as some of them are well-known personalities.

-Another one was the continuous bombardment of ads on Indian audience which made enough people aware of Facebook plan and helped activists make them understand the nuances better.
+Another one was the continuous bombardment of ads on Indian audience which made enough people aware of the Facebook plan and helped activists make them understand the nuances better.

 Fourth, arrogance; the tweets by the eminent board member has a smell of racism.
 It was a dagger that was thrust by Facebook into the heart of Free Basics.